What are the two kinds of bookkeeping?

 Advantages and Disadvantages of the Double Entry Method

-- It does not reflect the true profit and loss of the business.
+- It does not accurately reflect the profit and loss of the company as it actually operates.

 Methods of Bookkeeping